tldr-pages/tldr/pages/common/lsof.md

 `lsof -u {{username}}`

-- list files opened by the given command or process (e.x nginx)
+- list files opened by the given command or process

 `lsof -c {{process_or_command_name}}`